MBTITheorist

 Are INTPs antisocial?

-No. While INTPs are introverted and may prefer solitary intellectual activity, they are not antisocial.
+No. While INTPs are introverted and prefer solitary intellectual activity, they are not antisocial.
 Many INTPs enjoy deep, one-on-one conversations about ideas and can be highly engaging in the right context.
 Myers and Myers (1995) note that INTPs often have a small circle of close friends with whom they share intellectual interests.
-Their inferior Fe, while underdeveloped, does create a genuine, if sometimes awkward, desire for social connection and belonging.
+Their inferior extraverted feeling, while underdeveloped, does create a genuine, if sometimes awkward, desire for social connection and belonging.

 What does the INTP 'grip' look like?

 According to Quenk (2002), the INTP in the grip of inferior extraverted feeling (Fe) becomes uncharacteristically emotional and preoccupied with interpersonal concerns.
 They may suddenly feel that nobody understands or appreciates them, interpret neutral comments as criticism, or engage in uncharacteristic emotional outbursts.
-Some INTPs in grip become overly accommodating or seek external validation—behaviors that contrast sharply with their usual independent, analytical stance.
+Some INTPs in grip become overly accommodating or seek external validation, behaviors that contrast sharply with their usual independent, analytical stance.